annesha-bhaumik/Week-1/README.md

-# Week-1
+# Waste Classification using CNN for Sustainability
-CNN-based waste classification project promoting sustainable waste management.
+This repository contains the *problem definition and overview* of a project that uses *Convolutional Neural Networks (CNN)* to classify waste types from images, promoting *sustainable waste management* through automated waste segregation.